40 Fun Party Wedding Games for Your Guests

 Create custom word searches featuring words related to your relationship, families, and wedding details.
 It's a quiet activity that's perfect for older guests or anyone who needs a breather from the dance floor action.

-Personal touches: Include the names of all your pets, inside jokes, places you've traveled together, and even your couple nicknames.
+Personal touches: Include the names of your pets, inside jokes, places you've traveled together, and couple nicknames.
 Finding "Snookums" in a word puzzle is unexpectedly hilarious.
+Low-key wedding games for all personalities.

 Table Number Trivia

 Engagement booster: Provide prizes for tables that answer correctly, and include fun facts about yourselves from each year.
-"This is the year the bride learned to drive stick shift (badly)" adds personality.
+"This is the year the bride learned to drive stick shift (badly)," adds personality.
+These games for wedding partytables spark conversation.

 Advice Cards for Different Occasions